Halcy0nic/SUBZero/README.md

 * Soldering Station (Optional)
 * 3D Printer (Optional)

+## How it Works
+Just plug in the SUBZero via the USB port and it will broadcast a wireless acccess point name SUBZero that can be connected to.
+Once connected, you can browse the https://192.168.1.1 and start uploading/sharing files.
+This works as a standalone network, meaning *no Internet connection required!*.

 ## Installation

 #### Flashing the Raspberry Pi Zero W with the SUBZero Image